Hungarian Chicken Paprikash Recipe

 It’s common to serve chicken paprikash with dumplings or dumpling-like egg noodles, but this recipe skips the dumplings.
 I recommend serving this recipe with gluten-free noodles.
-Of course, you can also eat this recipe without noodles.
+Of course, you can also eat this recipe without noodles, such as over rice.

 How to Make Chicken Paprikash